 Short term studies show that the sleeve is as effective as the roux-en-Y gastric bypass in terms of weight loss and improvement or remission of diabetes.
 There is also evidence that suggest the sleeve, similar to the gastric bypass, is effective in improving type 2 diabetes independent of the weight loss.
 The complication rates of the sleeve fall between those of the adjustable gastric band and the roux-en-y gastric bypass.

-- It’s quicker and technically easier than gastric bypass surgery.
+- It’s quicker and simpler than gastric bypass surgery.

 - It results in an average of 60% excess weight loss.